 Once again, I have been given full permission to post Pat’s story and pictures, so do not reuse them without contacting him first.

 Unfortunately, as Pat pulled hard on the brakes to collapse the wing, his arm was able to pass through the gap in the netting.
-The gap was in the lower part of the netting, very similar to the gap on Fred's paramotor.
-The propeller struck Pat's left hand, and cut through his index finger.
-The prop strike resulted in multiple operations and Pat's index finger and knuckle being amputated, and further surgery on his thumb.
+The gap was in the lower part of the netting, very similar to the gap on Fred’s paramotor.
+The propeller struck Pat’s left hand, and cut through his index finger.
+The prop strike resulted in multiple operations and Pat’s index finger and knuckle being amputated, and a further surgery on his thumb.

 Fred and Pat were both very keen to share their stories with me in the hope that it helps other pilots.
 Now let’s look at the reason behind these accidents to help you avoid these terrible life changing injuries.

 There are many different causes of prop strikes.
 Some are pilot error, and some are design flaws.
 After looking at both Fred and Pat’s accidents, it’s really easy to see how they could have been prevented.
 These accidents weren’t pilot error, but a flaw in the design of the cage and netting.
 Gaps in the netting, no matter how small, can pose a risk to pilots.

 Shortly after buying my current paramotor, I was flying and I lowered my hand to let the blood flow.
 As I did so, my throttle cable passed through a gap in the cage, hitting the propeller.
 Thankfully the cable and prop were fine, and my hand didn’t get pulled in.

 I was careful to never lower my hand again, but I soon encountered the same problem on the ground.
 I was sat on the ground, strapped into my harness while warming up my engine.
 I took the engine to full power and decided the engine was ready to fly.
 With the throttle in my hand, I placed my hands on the ground to push myself up.
 As I did this, the cable once again passed through the gap and hit the propeller.